Updated: Aug 16

 There isn't a character / personality continuum as such.
 Anything that way would need to be rather nebulous around its edges.
 Truthfulness over deception, or humility before conceit, are strictly diametric.
 In fact, both those examples form part of the more complex former one, which I think is useful to look at.

 My own poem, Sonnet #7 - "A conceptual verse", from 2017, states "Good character beats personality".
 I shared it at an open-mic event when I was about 50.
-An older man I respect, said "if only it did".
+An older man I respect said "if only it did".
 I was disappointed.
-I wanted character to prevail, and more to the point, in the developed world.
+I wanted character to prevail, more to the point, in the developed world.
 This has so many fundamentally important repercussions.
-It even overlaps with my oft quoted taking of the red Matrix film pill, over the blue one, or a proverbial removal of wool from our eyes, and is the route to social confidence amongst pretenders.
+It even overlaps with my oft quoted taking of the Matrix film red pill, over the blue one, or a proverbial removal of wool from our eyes, and it being the route to social confidence amongst pretenders.
 It's another expression of an Exit from Hell !